Understanding Your Solar Access Rights

-If you’re thinking about solar but you’re not sure if your community will allow you to put it up, you should first get to know your solar rights for the individual state you live.
-Your solar installer or contractor should be able to help you navigate through this process, although in many cases you may need an attorney.
+If you’re thinking about solar but you’re not sure if your community will allow you to put it up, you should first get to know your solar access rights for the individual state you live.
+Your solar contractor should be able to help you navigate through this process, although in many cases you may need an attorney.

 Solar electric systems require direct access to sunlight to operate at full efficiency.
 The installation of a solar system on a new or existing structure calls for exterior modifications subject to building codes and private regulation.
 The United States has maintained that there is no common law right to sunlight.
 For this reason, regulations have been put in place to protect people who want to put up a new solar system and protect the access to sunlight for systems already installed.

 There are two main directives regarding solar access: solar easements and solar rights.
 A solar easement describes the mechanism in which one property can maintain access to sunlight without any obstruction from another’s property.
 Solar rights describe the ability to install solar systems on property that may be subject to private restrictions, local government ordinances, and building codes.

 At least 34 states currently have regulations concerning solar easements and solar rights which leave 16 states that have no protection.
 Some of these states that have no protection are surprising because they have favorable renewable energy policies (for example, Connecticut, Illinois, Pennsylvania, Texas, Vermont).